 The first approach is more compact and is best suited to cases where all you need is a single place to track the full set of Portfolio plans contained in the structure (i.e. there is no need for anyone to track individual plans or other combinations of two or more plans).

 The second approach might appear cumbersome what with the multiple structures, but it is more flexible and makes it easier to track any single plan or combination of plans (by adding them selectively to another structure).
 In cases where a department or division of the company has its own plans that need to be tracked separately from others, this is the way to go.

 In both approaches, the inserters can be updated to match issue sources from a single place (in the multi-structure approach, the external structures can all be edited right from the master structure).

 The only strong recommendation I would make is not to use both methods at once for the simple reason that it's better to have as few places as possible where issue sources need to be kept in sync.

 In the previous post I showed how you can quickly get an overall aggregate of values (progress, time, number fields) of the whole structure simply by toggling Automation editing mode to expose the root element of the structure.
 That works for our multi-plan structures too.

 However, I took some flak from my colleagues for 'misrepresenting' this behaviour as a feature.
 So to set the record straight: It's not a feature, it's a quirk.
 It just happens to be a really useful quirk.

-Stay tuned for the next instalment: Portfolio Plans in Confluence.
+Next up: Portfolio Plans in Confluence.

 *Configuration and behaviour of automation rows: Automation rules are applied from root level to branch level, so the extenders that we added at root level are applied to everything in the structure (including the folders and their contents), while the inserters we added to the folders only act inside those folders.
 Similarly, the grouper is applied to everything on the level we specified.
 That's why we don't need to add the grouper and extenders to every folder.